mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 1. Translate the full reading into **symbolic storytelling** without mentioning numbers or nawales.
 2. Keep it poetic, whimsical, and grounded in fantasy or emotion.
+3. **Use fantastical metaphors and vivid imagery** to create an immersive, longer-form experience.
-3. End with empowerment or humor.
+4. End with empowerment or humor.

 **Example (Sharable):**
 "The day cracks open like a geode, spilling strange light across your path.
 Something within you remembers how to glow, even when the world forgets how to look.
 The cosmos is laughing softly — take the hint and create something wild."